KiesAgent/odin-recipes/README.md

 # odin-recipes
-"Recipes" Project for The Odin Project
+"Recipes" project for The Odin Project